SilenZcience/cat_win/README.md

 ### Prerequisites

 - Installing via PyPI demands a Python-Installation (>= 3.7) aswell as the PIP-Package.
-- Installing via GitClone demands no prerequisites, hereby the stand-alone executable `catw.exe` is sufficient.
+- Installing via GitClone demands no prerequisites, hereby the stand-alone executable `catw.exe` (Windows only!) is sufficient.

 ### Installation